fkraeutli/what-machines-cant-learn/sessions/1_computers_and_computing/session_1_computers_and_computing.md

 Each student then gives a brief summary of the article they read, which is followed by a discussion.

 :point_right: See [articles and papers](reading/articles.md) that have been picked by students

-### Works cited

-Dreyfus, H. (1972).
-What Computers Can’t Do.
-Retrieved from https://archive.org/details/whatcomputerscan017504mbp

-Hicks, M. (2017).
-Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing.
-Cambridge, MA: MIT Press.

-Turing, A. M. (1937).
-On Computable Numbers, with an Application to the Entscheidungsproblem.
-Proceedings of the London Mathematical Society, s2-42(1), 230–265. https://doi.org/10.1112/plms/s2-42.1.230

-Turing, A. M. (1950).
-Computing Machinery and Intelligence.
-Mind, LIX(236), 433–460. https://doi.org/10.1093/mind/LIX.236.433

 :point_right: Bibliography on [Zotero](https://www.zotero.org/groups/2422637/what_machines_cant_learn/items/tag/Computers%20and%20Computing)